-City of Liverpool North of Dock Road, Garston - 26 industrial, storage and distribution strategic development taking into a 2.
-Some 27 ha will support the Port o North of Dock Road, Garston - 26.0 allocated.
+3. Martland Park - A 10,486 sqm unit (2.6 ha) which received planning permission on appeal.
+City of Liverpool North of Dock Road, Garston - 26.0 allocated.
 180 dwellings, offices, general industrial, storage and distribution and port uses.
 Assume not large enough for strategic development taking into account housing on site.
-Some 27 ha will support the Port of Liverpool development ас т одіае і Exclude as not large enough for strategic development taking into account housing on site.
+Some 27 ha will support the Port of Liverpool development Exclude as not large enough for strategic development taking into account housing on site.
 Include as strategic units even though port dedicated Halton St Michaels - 20.20 ha allocated.
-Countarm.
-The easternmost section of 3MG (East) Large parts are in use for open storage.
-St Michaels - 20.20 ha allocated.
 Council owned land, partly in use for solar farm.
 The easternmost section of 3MG (East) Foundry Lane - 35.23 ha allocated.
 Large parts are in use for open storage.
-Exclude as solar farm assumed.
-Include as potential for strategic units St Helens Omega South Western Extension Parkside East and West - 144.1 h Phase I development and has corr floorspace.
-Phase II, for 149,000 s rail freight link Land West of Millfield Lane, South Brook, Haydock - 20.58 ha allocat strategic employment site.
-Land at Haydock Lane - full planni sought on 7.8 ha in the south for 2 Canmoor across 4 units, potentially supply.
-Omega South Western Extension - 31.2 ha allocated.
+XDock 549, Widnes - 22/00152/FULEIA) storage and distribution unit (B8) - 51,065 sq.m - 22.25ha Exclude as solar farm assumed.
+Include as potential for strategic units Include as for strategic unit St Helens Omega South Western Extension - 31.2 ha allocated.
 Parkside East and West - 144.1 ha in two allocations.
 Parkside West is the Phase I development and has commenced for 93,000 sqm of B2/B8 floorspace.
 Phase II, for 149,000 sqm of B2/B8 floorspace, will also include a rail freight link Land West of Millfield Lane, South of Liverpool Road and North of Clipsley Brook, Haydock - 20.58 ha allocated for B2 and B8 uses, classified as a strategic employment site.
-Land at Haydock Lane - full planning consent (P/2022.0785/FUL) is being sought on 7.8 ha in the south for 27,000 sqm of E(g)(iii), B2, B8 by developer Canmoor across 4 units, potentially one big box unit so assume 3 ha of supply. $\begin{array}{cccccccccccccccccccccccccccccccccccc$ Include as potential for strategic units Include as potential for strategic units Include as potential for strategic units Include 3 ha as potential for strategic units Total Included 642.7 ha across the FEMA the FEMA / WEG exc Warrington
+Land at Haydock Lane - full planning consent (P/2022.0785/FUL) is being sought on 7.8 ha in the south for 27,000 sqm of E(g)(iii), B2, B8 by developer Canmoor across 4 units, potentially one big box unit so assume 3 ha of supply.
+Include as potential for strategic units Include as potential for strategic units Include as potential for strategic units Include 3 ha as potential for strategic units

+Total Included 642.
+7 678.1 ha across the FEMA / WEG exc Warrington

-Source: Warrington Council's response to the Local Plan Inspector's questions for additional employment hearing (AM 5.01 Table 1) - updated and assessed by Iceni Projects in conjunction with B8RE
+Source: Warrington Council's response to the Local Plan Inspector's questions for additional employment hearing (AM 5.01 Table 1)

+- updated and assessed by Iceni Projects in conjunction with B8RE

-Plot size estimated where not known using a plot ratio of 0.4
+\Plot size estimated where not known using a plot ratio of 0.4